StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## 🎯 Career Integration

 KSS2 features a **custom contract system** designed for Career Mode.
-Unlock mid-to-late game contracts as your space program evolves — guiding you toward new systems, mysteries, and anomalies.
+Unlock mid-to-late game contracts as your space program evolves, guiding you toward new systems, mysteries, and anomalies.

 ---